-As at December 31, 2012 and 2011, the Company's financial liabilities amounting to P11.1 million and P11.3 million, respectively, have contractual maturities within six months to one year from the reporting date.
+As at December 31, 2014 and 2013, the Company's financial liabilities amount to P21.7 million and P18.7 million, respectively, have contractual maturities within six months to one year from the end of the reporting periods.
 The contractual maturities reflect the gross cash flows which approximates the carrying values of the liabilities at the end of the reporting periods.

-18. CATEGORIES AND FAIR VALUES OF FINANCIAL ASSETS AND LIABILITIES
+18. CATEGORIES, FAIR VALUES AND OFFSETTING OF OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES